kataras/iris/view/README.md

 View engine supports bundled(https://github.com/shuLhan/go-bindata) template files too.
-`go-bindata` gives you two functions, `Assset` and `AssetNames`, these can be setted to each of the template engines using the `.Binary` function.
+`go-bindata` gives you two functions, `Assset` and `AssetNames`, these can be set to each of the template engines using the `.Binary` function.

 Example code: